 This is actually quite a big deal with regard to recording, as what you hear when you are mixing obviously plays a large role in the actions you take with regard to levels and EQ.
 If your studio monitors are within close proximity to your walls they won’t give an accurate representation of the performance and may sound completely different when played outside of the room e.g. on a living room stereo or your car.

 With this in mind, you will need to consider things from both a performer’s and the engineers’ perspective.

-In practical terms, this means when performing position yourself closer to the center of your room, away from any walls or corners.
+In practical terms, this really means when performing position yourself closer to the center of your room, away from any walls or corners.
 You should also consider moving your desk close to the back of the room with your monitors facing toward you, and away from the rear wall (as per the example below).